Things to do in Moose Jaw: Why you need to stop here!

 Things to do in Moose Jaw

 These hot springs are piped into the indoor-outdoor pool at Temple Gardens Mineral Spa.
-One of my favourite things to do is soak my cares away in these pools, where you don’t have to be a hotel guest to access.
+One of my favourite things to do is soak my cares away in these pools, which you don’t have to be a hotel guest to access.

 When’s the last time you were in a pool as massive as this?
 All this water is so good for you!